evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/tarfile.rst

    Create a :class:`TarInfo` object.

-.. classmethod:: TarInfo.frombuf(buf, encoding, errors)
+.. method:: TarInfo.frombuf(buf)

    Create and return a :class:`TarInfo` object from string buffer *buf*.

-   Raises :exc:`HeaderError` if the buffer is invalid.
+   Raises :exc:`HeaderError` if the buffer is invalid..

-.. classmethod:: TarInfo.fromtarfile(tarfile)
+.. method:: TarInfo.fromtarfile(tarfile)

    Read the next member from the :class:`TarFile` object *tarfile* and return it as a :class:`TarInfo` object.